Frequently Asked Questions

 While this has resolved the issue in the few cases we've encountered we recommend to uninstall and reinstall Resonic first before using third-party utilities.

-First, make sure you have the latest version of Resonic / your antivirus software.
+Make sure you have the latest version of Resonic / your antivirus software.
 Then:

 There is a bug in Mirosoft's AV scanners Security Essentials and Windows Defender with engine versions right before 1.1.12805.0 which slows down Resonic startup time and application performance (e.g. when switching files).
 In extreme cases startup might take between 15 and 30 seconds.